rnanosaur/rnanosaur.github.io/collections/_simulation/02-Isaac-sim.md

 {% capture code %}nanosaur robot start{% endcapture %}{% include code.html code=code lang="sh" copyable=true %}

+**:warning: WARNING** Every time you change the nanosaur configuration, you need to reboot the simulation.
+{: .notice--warning}

 ## GUI from host

 If you selected the run from your host and Isaac Sim is properly [installed](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/download.html#latest-release) you will see the User Interface coming up like the image below.